Gynura Herb Inhibits Herpes Simplex

 The Gynura herb is an African, Indonesian and Chinese medicine traditional herb used for a number of conditions.
 It is also one of several other herbs that have been proven to have antiviral action against herpes simplex.

 Laboratory research on HSV-1 and HSV-2

-The team of researchers, from Thailand’s Mahidol University, Germany’s Freiburg University and Australia’s Monash University, conducted a series of experiments with the Gynura herb – also called African mistletoe – first in the laboratory, and then with a clinical (human) trial.
+The team of researchers, from Thailand’s Mahidol University, Germany’s Freiburg University and Australia’s Monash University, conducted a series of experiments with the Gynura herb – also called African mistletoe.
+The first tests began in the laboratory, and the success of the herb led to a clinical (human) trial.